15th May 2018

 18th August 2016

-Rosette Merchant Bank have completed the acquisition of the iconic House of Fraser building in Cardiff from M&G Real Estate on behalf of Middle Eastern investors.
+Rosette Merchant Bank, in its capacity as acquisition and structuring advisor, has completed the acquisition of the iconic House of Fraser building in Cardiff from M&G Real Estate, on behalf of Middle Eastern investors.
 The property was acquired on an off market basis for £37m representing a yield of 6.25% and benefits from a remaining unexpired lease term of 23 years.
 The building is one of Cardiff’s most recognisable buildings and provides over 275,000 sq. ft. of retail accommodation.

 Rosette CEO, Oliver Wynne James, said: